-As part of the College's response to a report of sexual misconduct, and regardless of whether there has been a request for formal disciplinary or law enforcement action, the College may impose interim measures or offer accommodations to address issues that impact the reporting and accused students' educational, living, or work environments.
-Interim measures include but are not limited to interim suspension, changes in academic and employment schedules, changes in housing and transportation, and other applicable arrangements in order to ensure safety, prevent retaliation, and avoid an ongoing hostile environment.
+As part of the College's response to a report of sexual misconduct, and regardless of whether there has been a request for formal disciplinary or law enforcement action, the College may impose interim measures or offer accommodations.
+Interim measures include, but are not limited to, changes in academic and employment schedules, changes in housing and transportation, and other applicable arrangements in order to ensure safety, prevent retaliation, and avoid an ongoing hostile environment.

-When the victim and the accused live in the same residence hall, an immediate hearing with the College Judicial Officer will be held to determine the need for modifying the living arrangements.
-The Title IX Coordinator and/or the Judicial Officer may also provide additional temporary accommodations to ensure the safety of college at large and the safety of the individuals involved in the investigation and the subsequent disciplinary process. and the college at large.
+The Title IX Coordinator and/or the Judicial Officer may also provide additional temporary accommodations to ensure the safety of college at large and the safety of the individuals involved in the investigation, the subsequent disciplinary process, and the college at large.